 - The Cost of Medical Treatment.
 The cost of medical treatment needed to correct the eye malpractice-related injury, including future medical expenses, will be considered in the value of your claim.

 - Lost Income.
 If the injury resulted in missed work and lost wages, the value of your claim might include compensation for lost income, earnings, and benefits, as well as loss of future earnings if your eye injury results in a disability.

 - Pain and Suffering.
 Compensation may be awarded for the pain and suffering you endured.

 - Strength of Evidence.
 The strength of the evidence supporting your claim will also impact its value.
 This includes medical records, expert opinions, and witness testimonies.

 Miami Ophthalmologist Malpractice Lawyer for Vision Loss + Eye Injury Claims

-If you lost sight in one or both eyes because your ophthalmologist made a mistake, you may be able to get compensated by filing a lawsuit with help from an experienced ophthalmologist malpractice attorney in Miami, like Prosper Shaked.
-An aggressive injury lawyer, Prosper has a sharp eye for detail and a tireless dedication to justice.
+If you lost sight in one or both eyes because your ophthalmologist made a mistake, you might be able to get compensated by filing a lawsuit with help from an experienced ophthalmologist malpractice attorney in Miami, like Prosper Shaked.
+Prosper is an aggressive injury lawyer with a sharp eye for detail and a tireless dedication to justice.

 To confidentially discuss your eye injury or vision loss in a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online today.